City4AgeProject/individual-monitoring-C4A/README.md

 3. Import project into workspace from file system using Import > Existing projects into workspace
 4. Run unit tests from src/test/java packages

 Note: Check jboss-logging and guava jar versions used.
-Glassfish load older versions by default
+Glassfish loads older versions by default.